Swapnil89/aws-aurora-postgresql-poc/README.md

 # aws-aurora-postgresql-poc
-POC provision to AWS Aurora Postgresql
+POC to provision to AWS Aurora Postgresql